Michael Keane (footballer, born 1982): Preston North End

 Keane was born in Dublin.
 He started his career in 2000 at Preston North End, part of a decent youth team under David Moyes that helped strengthen the club's position in the First Division.
 Keane made his debut against Blackburn in April 2001 wearing the number 38 shirt which, due to the surprise of his inclusion in the matchday squad, was two sizes too big for him.
 He would feature again a few days later in Preston's final game of the season at home to West Brom but took no part in Preston's playoff campaign which ultimately led to defeat in the final Vs Bolton.

 Despite featuring and scoring his first Preston goal in August 2001, Keane came to prominence in the second half of the 2001–02 season as Preston's playoff seeking campaign began to falter, especially after the departure of manager David Moyes to Everton.
-Keane rotated in centre-midfield alongside Dickson Etuhu and Paul McKenna and scored his second goal away at Bradford in 0-1 win.
+Keane rotated in centre-midfield alongside Dickson Etuhu and Paul McKenna and scored his second goal away at Bradford in 0–1 win.
 Keane would finish the season with 22 appearances and two goals in all competitions.

 In contrast the 2002-03 was a disappointing one as Keane made only one start for Preston before breaking his foot.
 Upon return to fitness manager Craig Brown, who had a wealth of midfielders to choose from, made Keane available for loan and he joined fellow First Division side Grimsby Town on the transfer deadline day in March 2003.
-Joining The Mariners with the hope of saving them from relegation, Keane peformed well scoring two goals but was unable to prevent Grimsby being relegated.
+Joining The Mariners with the hope of saving them from relegation, Keane performed well scoring two goals but was unable to prevent Grimsby being relegated.
 Despite interest from Grimsby in signing Keane on a permanent basis, he returned to Deepdale following the end of the season and returned to first team action for Preston.

 Keane began 2003/04 as a first choice midfielder alongside Dickson Etuhu as, despite poor early form, Preston climbed into the playoffs with just two defeats in 20 games.
 Unfortunately once in the playoff position, Preston's form disintegrated and they ended the season fighting a relegation battle rather than a promotion one.
 Keane would command a regular place in the matchday squad until he was replaced by fellow Irishman and Preston youth product, Alan McCormack.
 Keane ended the season with 32 appearances and a solitary goal to his name.
 Despite his highest number of games yet, Keane was told in the summer of 2004 he was surplus to requirements and could leave Deepdale.